 Find something that works for you like, playing or listening to music, walking, hanging out with friends, watching movies, playing sports or reading.
 For more ideas, check out this list of fun activities.

-If you have experienced loss it can be helpful to remember the good times or the impact they had on you.
+If you have experienced loss of a loved one, it can be helpful to remember the good times or the impact they had on you.
 It’s good to do this with family and friends.
 If you’re feeling up to it, it can be really valuable to find a way to celebrate their life and say goodbye.

 - write a letter